batect/batect/ROADMAP.md

 * allow tasks to not start any containers if they just have prerequisites (eg. pre-commit task)
 * support build arguments
 * some way to set variables once for the whole project (eg. Google Cloud SDK version, shared path) and reference these in environment variables or build args
+* some way to reference another Dockerfile as the base image for a Dockerfile

 ### Other
 * replace factories with references to constructors